-So after you’ve chosen a podcast host, how do you actually release your podcast?
+So after you’ve chosen a podcast host, how do you release your podcast?
 It’s simple.
-Once everything is uploaded to your podcast host, you’re ready to choose where you want your audience to find you.
+Once you upload files to your podcast host, you’re ready to decide where you want your audience to find you.

-1. First, make sure you have an active Apple ID in order to submit your podcast.
+1. First, make sure you have an active Apple ID to submit your podcast.

 4. All of your podcast’s information will load from your podcast host and show you a feed preview.
 Make sure that all of your text and artwork looks ready to go.

 5. Click submit and wait for the approval.

 2. How to Submit Your Podcast to Google Play.